 For many years, component suppliers for car manufacturers did not require this work to be done by their IP suppliers.
 Rather, they conducted this work themselves and were effectively taking on their liability.
 However, with the volume and complexity of IP designs, it has become too burdensome for SoC vendors to operate in this way.
 ISO 26262 has adapted to this.
 When introduced in 2011 it consisted of 10 parts, but Part 11 is currently in draft and refers to the requirement for IP suppliers to achieve compliance with the standard.
-The burden then is for the IP supplier to take on the thorough work involved and this is exactly what Imagination has done with the MIPS I6500-F.
+The burden then is for the IP supplier to take on the thorough work involved and this is exactly what MIPS has done with the MIPS I6500-F.

 The MIPS I6500-F: Smart, speedy and safe

-The MIPS I6500-F is Imagination’s functional safety update to the MIPS I6500 released last year.
-Importantly, in addition to the hardware itself, Imagination is making a full safety work product package available to our customers.
+The MIPS I6500-F is functional safety update to the MIPS I6500 released last year.
+Importantly, in addition to the hardware itself, MIPS is making a full safety work product package available to our customers.
 Our work, however, does not go untested.
 In fact, our due diligence is independently audited with an FMEDA safety analysis report by ResilTech, an independent third-party assessor on international safety standards.
 This will help support customers meet ISO 26262 safety compliance.

-On top of this, Imagination is also able to provide a Safety Consultancy Support package to help customers integrate our IP into their SoCs and prepare a safety analysis at the SoC level, to ensure customers achieve target ISO 26262 compliance.
+On top of this, MIPS is also able to provide a Safety Consultancy Support package to help customers integrate our IP into their SoCs and prepare a safety analysis at the SoC level, to ensure customers achieve target ISO 26262 compliance.

 From a hardware perspective, the I6500-F’s internal safety mechanisms include ECC implemented in cache memories, parity implemented in buses, redundant logic and support for run-time LBIST.